alinahid477/tkgonazure/README.md

 Once you get shell access to the docker container, follow the below steps

 - run `tanzu kubernetes-release get` to get the Tanzu Kubernetes Release Version (eg: v1.20.4---vmware.3-tkg.1) and record a compatible=true and upgradable=true version.
 Fill the value in .env file for `TKR_VERSION` field.
+Also adjust the `TKG_PLAN` according to the TKR you pick.
 - Exit the docker (`exit`) and enter again by running `docker run -it --rm --net=host -v ${PWD}:/root/ -v /var/run/docker.sock:/var/run/docker.sock --name tkgonazure tkgonazure /bin/bash`.
 This is to reload the new value in environment variable context.
 - `~/binaries/tkgworkloadwizard.sh -n name-of-workload-k8s-cluster`
 - The wizard will handle most of the config generation based on the config from management cluster (eg: Azure login, subscriptions etc)